tilden/tilden.github.io/_posts/2019-03-19-google-inbox.md

 ## To Conclude: What would Gmail need to _properly_ replace Inbox?

-When Google announced that they intended to kill Inbox six months ago, their support page indicated that "your favorite" Inbox features would be brought to Gmail.
-As of this writing, they have ported snooze, the [amusing yet useless smart-reply function](https://blog.google/products/gmail/computer-respond-to-this-email/), and the most exciting feature of all...quick action icons that appear when hovering the mouse cursor over an email:
+When Google announced that they intended to kill Inbox six months ago, their support page implied that, before Inbox's death, its core features would be brought to Gmail.
+As of this writing, they have ported snooze, the [amusing yet useless smart-reply function](https://www.fastcompany.com/3054007/what-it-was-like-to-have-a-robot-answer-all-of-my-emails-for-a-week), and perhaps the most exciting feature of all, quick action icons that appear when hovering the mouse cursor over an email:

 {% include img.html
   url="/images/posts/inbox/gmail_actions.png"